 When purchasing a multimeter, you must first determine what you intend to use it for.
 The factors to consider will alter depending on whether it is for a hobby project, home testing, or professional application.

-If you do not understand your exact multimeter application, you may find up purchasing a product that lacks key functionality or spending additional money for features you do not require.
+If you do not understand your exact multimeter application, you may end up purchasing a product that lacks key functionality or spending additional money on features you do not require.